pangolinjs/core/README.md

 Components are located in `src/html/pages/components`, pages in `src/html/pages`.

 The YAML front matter between the opening `---` and closing `---` contains general information like the title, description and category.
 These will be used primarily by layouts and the Styleguide navigation.
-The front matter can be accessed with `{{@file.meta.key}}`.
+The front matter can be accessed with `{{page "key"}}`.
 Replace `key` with the name from the front matter.

 A simple component page is defined by it's category and the correspondening layout:
 ```handlebars